President's Message

 Certified Urology Registered Nurse

-This booklet offers you information and guidelines which you can use to prepare yourself to take the Registered Nurse exam.
+This booklet, provided in PDF Format, offers you information and guidelines which you can use to prepare yourself to take the Registered Nurse exam.
 The contents do not imply successful performance on the examination.

 The Examination Preparation Guide includes: